+Human Resources Department taking the lead, we are also accelerating our initiatives to promote the active engagement of female employees.
 At Tokio Marine Group consolidated companies in Japan, we aim to provide customers with products and services that achieve even greater customer satisfaction by further empowering and promoting the growth of female employees in keeping with the Group's Corporate Philosophy.
 For this purpose, we provide a variety of opportunities to every female employee at each Group company for autonomously building their careers and empowering them in an even wider range of fields.
 For instance, an association of Group companies in Japan holds seminars on promoting female empowerment and Majikira discussions (a venue for discussing serious topics in an open, frank and creative manner) for female employees in different occupations and work environments.
 Participants get an insight into diverse values and philosophies, providing the opportunity to think about and increase awareness of their own careers.

-Tokio Marine Holdings was selected as a "Nadeshiko Brand" in fiscal 2017, the third time following fiscal 2013 and fiscal 2015, in recognition of group-wide efforts to empower women and performance in terms of results.
-Further, the president announced his advocacy of a declaration of action stating that a group of male leaders dedicated to empowering women would accelerate the active participation of women who shine.
+Tokio Marine Holdings was selected as a "Nadeshiko Brand" in fiscal 2018, the fourth time following fiscal 2013, fiscal 2015 and fiscal 2017, in recognition of group-wide efforts to empower women and performance in terms of results.
+Further, the president announced his advocacy of a declaration of action stating that a group of male leaders dedicated to empowering women would accelerate the active participation of women who shine as well as the vision of the 30% Club Japan established in May 2019.